kwitaszek/SmartWatch/README.md

 ## Enclosure

 Below you will find the link to the enclosure file which was made in Corel Draw Graphics suite.
 If you are a Humber student or employee, you can send the file to the Prototype Lab at North Campus which would laser cut the project with clear acrylic.
-After obtanining the top and bottom layers, you can assemble the enclosure using standoff screws which can be obtained from the parts crib or from amazon.
+After obtanining the top and bottom layers, you can assemble the enclosure using standoff screws which can be obtained from the parts crib or from Amazon.
 The finished project will be as shown below:

   https://github.com/kwitaszek/SmartWatch/blob/master/Documentation/Pedometer%20case.cdr